 What Causes Dry Eye Syndrome?

 DES occurs when there is insufficient lubrication in the tear film covering the surface of the eye.
 This leads to dryness and irritation.
 There are several different types of eye syndrome, each with its own symptoms and treatment options.

 Symptoms Of Dry Eye Syndrome

-One of the most common signs of dry eye syndrome is an uncomfortable sensation in the eyes.
+One of the most common signs of dry eye syndrome is an uncomfortable sensation and irritation in the eyes.
 Other symptoms include burning, itching, redness, blurred vision, and sensitivity to light.
 If left untreated, these symptoms can lead to serious complications such as corneal ulcerations, infections, and even blindness.

 Treatment Options For Dry Eye Syndrome

 There are several treatment options available for dry eye syndrome.
 These treatments include lubricants, artificial tears, ointments, and prescription medications.
 Lubricating drops help relieve the discomfort by coating the surface of the eye with a thin layer of water.
 Artificial tears provide temporary relief while also helping to prevent further damage to the eyes.
 Ointments work by soothing irritated tissues and relieving pain.
 Finally, prescription medications can reduce inflammation and improve tear production.